Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) imbricatum ssp. linnavouorii Mandl, 1970: 61

 Length 15-22 mm.
-What we consider as the typical populations are the ones with individuals of small or medium size having finely punctate head and pronotum, elytra in oval widened, and elytral sculpture with scaly intervals.
+What we consider as the typical populations are the ones with individuals of small or medium size, having finely punctate head and pronotum, elytra in oval widened, and elytral sculpture with scaly intervals.
 The upper body is black, with faint bluish reflexes.

-C. imbricatum imbricatum continuously spreads in Africa, excluding the area of equatorial forest, throughout the Sahelian zone, Algeria, Libia, Senegal, Mali, Niger, Chad, to Sudan, Eritrea, Djibuti, Ethiopia, Somalia, Kenya.
+C. imbricatum imbricatum continuously spreads in most of Africa, excluding the area of equatorial forest, throughout the Sahelian zone, Algeria, Libia, Senegal, Mali, Niger, Chad, to Sudan, Eritrea, Djibuti, Ethiopia, Somalia, Kenya.
 It is present in Cabo Verde islands but not in the Canary islands and Andrewes' quote (1929: 64) for Tenerife must be considered incorrect (Machado, 1992: 87).

 In East Africa it is possible to find single specimens with slightly more wrinkled head and a little stronger elytral sculpture.
 On this basis Mandl (1968c: 128) described from Somalia the subspecies linnavuorii that he considered intermediate between the typical one and ottenttotum and that would be present throughout the Horn of Africa from Somalia to Kenya.
 However, the inconsistency of these characteristics does not seem to justify this subspecies.